DeathDragon7050/Save-Manager/README.md

 **_PLEASE report any and all bugs and/or suggestions!_**

 ## Installation
-With new versions you will need to run the html file provided to get the proper google drive link to the file Download the version of your choosing (There really is no reason to use an older version) Run the installer and install it in a folder wherever you want.
+Run the installer and install it in a folder wherever you want.
 (Something like C:\\Save Manager) Do not install in program files folder!
 Run the main file and configure settings - a configuration file will automatically be created